 planning to travel by taxis, make sure that you tell them to use the taximeter.
 Also, note that sometimes it’s difficult to get an available cab.

 We’ve had some problems withdrawing money from an ATM (with Mastercard and Visa), but maybe we just bumped into some broken ATM.
-It’s also difficult to pay with credit cards in hotels and restaurants, so it’s better to exchange your money to Tunisian Dinars at the airport.
+It’s also difficult to pay with credit cards in hotels and restaurants, so it’s better to exchange your money for Tunisian Dinars at the airport.

 Best time to visit